DMacMakes/dmacdocs/content/en/torrens/ise102/week11/_index.md

 ---
-title: "Week 11: Colliding and More Screens"
+title: "Week 11: Objects 2"
-linkTitle: "W.11: Colliding"
+linkTitle: "W.11: Objects 2"
 weight: "110"
 description: >
-  How do we check if things hit eachother, and how do we react?
-How can we add more screens to our games?
-Oh, also more objects.
+  How do we check if things collide?
+How can we use bunches of related objects easily?
+How do we add more screens to our game?
 ---

 ## Homework:

 Teleporting.
 This was a type of hit detection, or collision detection.

+DISCUSS SOLUTIONS

+{{< imgcard edge_teleport_explained.jpg>}}
+Edge teleport: When Batty's somewhere bad, (B1) put her somewhere that isn't (B2).
+{{< /imgcard >}}

+Demo answer working in VS.

 ## More Screens